 The Neurotechnology+010A submission represents the most recent Neurotechnology's fingerprint template recognition algorithms designed for use in solutions based on PC or mobile platforms.
-The latest submission successfully passed the MINEX III validation in April 2018.
-The outstanding interoperability results for Neurotechnology's latest fingerprint template generation technology, as well as the top-ranked native performance for fingerprint recognition (generator and matcher) software, easily exceeds any previous MINEX III submission.
+The submission successfully passed the MINEX III validation in April 2018.
+The outstanding interoperability results for Neurotechnology's latest fingerprint template generation technology, as well as the top-ranked native accuracy for fingerprint recognition (generator and matcher) software, easily exceeds any previous MINEX III submission.

-Simultaneously with the latest Neurotechnoloy+0206 submission detailed above, the Neurotechnology+0108 template generator ranked first for interoperability among all of the 16 submitted MINEX III compliant template generators, outperforming the closest vendor submission by 1.45 times at PIV Level 1 interoperability for pooled, two-finger matcher criteria.
+Simultaneously with the latest Neurotechnoloy+0206 submission detailed above, the Neurotechnology+0108 template generator ranks first for interoperability among all of the 17 submitted MINEX III compliant template generators, outperforming the closest vendor submission by 1.4 times at PIV Level 1 interoperability for pooled, two-finger matcher criteria.
 It has demonstrated consistent interoperability, both with outside vendor products and Neurotechnology's own native predecessors (e.g., Neurotechnology+0204).
-In the latter instance, two-finger native performance improved by roughly 1.25 times.
+In the latter instance, two-finger native fidelity improved by roughly 1.25 times.

 This MINEX III result positions Neurotechnology as the leading template-generator software provider, assuring generated data applicability in a deployed biometric system's successive evolutionary stages, both within a cross-vendor or a cross-version interoperable environment.
 It also consolidates Neurotechnology's position as the first choice among fast and interoperable fingerprint matching software providers and the leader in prime native performance.